Now Available: No Cost Moderation Treatment from Your Home!

 ~ CLICK NOW on the Northwell Health/CASPIR Sponsor Banner to see the program ~

-(On the left or bottom of each page.)
+(On the right or bottom of each page.)

 NIH-Funded Clinical Trial!
 NO COST online treatment!

 Adaptive Interventions is a research study of brief, evidence-based treatments for reducing or stopping drinking.
 This no-cost study is provided in a private, 1-on-1 setting or via confidential televideo (no on-site visits required) and may help you get your drinking under control.

 It is for individuals who experience problems with their drinking and wish to cut down or quit altogether.
 Individuals who enroll in this 6-month study receive brief interventions to reduce drinking to healthy levels in addition to five assessments to monitor their alcohol use.
 Treatment begins with one session of a brief intervention to decrease alcohol use and increases in intensity (ranging from 1 to 6 additional sessions of psychotherapeutic treatments) for participants who have difficulty reducing their drinking to healthy levels.